 "You have the expertise in your areas.
 You have the best front line information.
 From now on,we see all of you as leaders, so come prepared with burning issues to throw on the table for the group to tackle together."

-"Uh, who will make the decisions?" someone pipes up.
+"If it's not you, then who will make the decisions?" someone asks cautiously.

 "You will, after talking with the stakeholders.
-We all will together, but not by consensus because that's painful.
-Instead we use buy-in and agility.
+We all will together, using buy-in and agility.
 Buy-in means if you can 70% agree, vote "yes."
 Agility means we'll release things quickly even when they're not perfect, then make fast changes fast based actual feedback."

 "What will you do?"

-"Instead of dictating, I'm responsible to build leadership at all levels of the organization.
+"Instead of dictating, I'm responsible to build leadership and excellence.
 I'll train, coach, support, and mentor.
 I make sure our team runs smoothly and line up resources.
 If needed, I'll "make the call" when we need to act, but only when buy-in and agility aren't enough.
 I'll especially focus on strategic issues to bring to these meetings."

-"I'll run this meeting the new way, once, to demonstrate how it's done.
-Let's open our laptops and trash those agendas I've been sending out.
-Open this Google document (or SharePoint or ...) together, and start filling in burning issues to discuss."
+"I'll run this meeting once the new way, to demonstrate how it's done.
+Let's open our laptops and ignore those preset agendas I sent out.
+Open this Google document (or SharePoint or ...) and start typing in burning issues to discuss."

 How would that feel?